Sigtryggur Baldursson

 Sigtryggur Baldursson (born 2 October 1962) is an Icelandic drummer and singer.

 Sigtryggur was born in Norway to Icelandic parents.
 He was a founding member of the Sugarcubes and has been a longtime fixture on the Icelandic punk and alternative music scene.
 Other bands he has played in have included Þeyr, Kukl, Emiliana Torrini, Ben Frost, Kippi Kaninus, SJS BIGBAND, Headpump, Bradley Fish and the Reptile Palace Orchestra.
-He has played on numerous recording with many artists, Howie B, and Les Negresses Vertes.
+He has played on numerous recording with many artists, Howie B, and Les Negresses Vertes to name a few.
 He also has recorded under the name of Bogomil Font, his own crooner alter ego.

+Sigtryggur made a record with the late Jóhann Jóhannsson in 1999, the project was called Dip and the record was "Hi- camp meets lo - fi.

 He made two records under the name of Steintryggur with Steingrímur Guðmundsson.
-The two also have a percussion group called Parabolur along with longtime collaborator Guðmundur Vignir Karlsson of Kippi Kaninus.
+The two also had a percussion group called Parabolur from 2005, along with longtime collaborator Guðmundur Vignir Karlsson of Kippi Kaninus.